katmore/webhook/docs/phpdoc.md

-    $svn_url : string
+    $svn_url :

 __

 #### Type

-string -- the url to use for this repo with Subversion
+-- the url to use for this repo with Subversion

 # __